10 ways to find adventure in your own backyard

 Adventures don’t have to be big to count as memorable for kids, as it starts in your own backyard and neighbourhood parks.
 Have a simply wonderful magic summer wherever you are.

-One response to “10 ways to find adventure and activity in your own backyard
+One response to “10 ways to find adventure in your own backyard

 1. Great reminder!
 I frequently forget that we have a really nice yard and that time in the sandbox is just as important to my son as time in the mountains.